Katie Haegele

 About Me

 Hi there.
 I’m a writer and editor and I live in Philadelphia, which is where I’m from.
-I write about grief, love, books, cats, material culture, language and meaning, queer stuff, and the chance meetings and small domestic details that make up my life.
-I spend the rest of my time doing Consonant Collective things with Joseph Carlough, my partner in life and other creative projects.
+I write about grief, love, books, cats, material culture, queer stuff, language and meaning, and the chance meetings and small domestic details that make up my life.
+When I’m not writing, I’m usually doing Consonant Collective things with Joseph Carlough, my partner in life and other creative projects.
 That’s the short description.

 Here’s the longer one